graphql/graphql-spec/spec/Section 7 -- Response.md

 A response may contain both a partial response as well as any field errors in the case that a field error was raised on a field and was replaced with {null}.

-## Request Errors

-Any errors raised during a GraphQL request are termed "request errors."
-Request errors are not limited to errors that were raised during execution of the operation, they could be raised during parsing and validation of the request too.
-For example, a request error will be raised if the request does not contain sufficient information to indicate uniquely which operation to execute.

 ## Response Format

 A response to a GraphQL request must be a map.

 If the request raised any errors, the response map must contain an entry with key `errors`.
 The value of this entry is described in the "Errors" section.
-If the operation completed without raising any errors, this entry must not be present.
+If the request completed without raising any errors, this entry must not be present.

 If the request included execution, the response map must contain an entry